Place search with Geocoding API

 Learn more

 Visit the MapTiler Geocoding API reference for all search options.
-Like for example specifying the language of the results, etc.
+For example specifying the language of the results, etc.

 If you want to learn how to display the search results in a list, check out the Reverse Geocoding tutorial (point 6 onwards).